 A rash is often seen before the muscle weakness occurs.
 The rash is bluish-purple patches on the face, neck, shoulders, upper chest, elbows, knees, knuckles, and back.
 There may be swelling of the face and eyelids.
 The rash may be itchy.

-Hardened bumps of calcium deposits under the skin, especially in children.
-Trouble with swallowing, talking and breathing may occur.
+Hardened bumps of calcium deposits may develop under the skin, especially in children.
+Trouble with swallowing, talking, and breathing may occur.

 Occasionally, the muscles ache and are tender to touch.